Obtaining Patent Protection Abroad

-If Trade Mark protection is required beyond the Irish Jurisdiction, the following options are available:
+If patent protection is required beyond the Irish jurisdiction, the following options are available:

-Application made directly to the relevant National Industrial Property Protection Office of the country where protection is required.
+- Application made to each National Patent Office or Industrial property office of the Country where protection is required.

-The InnovAccess website provides access to general information on IP issues, including grant/registration procedures and costs, from 30 European countries IP offices.
+The Innovaccess website provides access to general information on IP issues, including application/grant/registration procedures and costs, in EU member states.